-Super can have a significant impact on your tax status as well as your future.
+How your super is taxed – both now and in the future – can have a significant influence on your retirement savings.
 Here’s what you need to know to make the most of your situation.

 How super is taxed

 How much you pay on your superannuation contributions and benefits depends on many different factors including your income level and any additional contributions you make.